dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Client.md

 A grain that publishes such notifications should provide an API to add or remove observers.

 To subscribe to a notification, the client must first create a local C# object that implements the observer interface.
-It then calls a static method on the observer factory, `CreateObjectReference()`, to turn the C# object into a grain reference, which can then be passed to the subscription method on the notifying grain.
+It then calls `CreateObjectReference()` method on the grain factory, to turn the C# object into a grain reference, which can then be passed to the subscription method on the notifying grain.

 This model can also be used by other grains to receive asynchronous notifications.
-Unlike in the client subscription case, the subscribing grain simply implements the observer interface as a facet, and passes in a reference to itself (e.g. `ChirperViewerFactory.Cast(this)`).
+Unlike in the client subscription case, the subscribing grain simply implements the observer interface as a facet, and passes in a reference to itself (e.g. `this.AsReference<IChirperViewer>`).

-> Note: starting with the September 2014 refresh, there is also a generic method `Cast<T>()` in the static class `GrainFactory`.

 ###Example